Colleges and Schools

 Provost and Vice President for Academic Affairs

 Welcome to Southern Connecticut State University and the Office of Academic Affairs.
-Academic Affairs is comprised of the institution’s four academic schools and colleges at the undergraduate level: Arts and Sciences, Business, Education, Health and Human Services.
+Academic Affairs is comprised of the institution’s five academic schools and colleges: Arts and Sciences, Business, Education, Health and Human Services, and Graduate and Professional Studies.

 The university strives to maintain a high standard of excellence in its programs and seeks to instill in its students a desire for continuing self-education and self-development.
 Each college and school at the university has developed its programs in accordance with the highest national standards of their respective fields.
 Keeping in mind that exploration is the key to an academic life and the life of a student, we also offer Exploratory Studies and General Studies that span across all colleges, schools, and departments.